-- (1) accommodation facility has the same meaning as in the Restricted Activity Directions (Metropolitan Melbourne); - (2) additional records requirement has the meaning in clause 6(14) and 6(15) (both inclusive); - (3) Area Directions means the Area Directions (No. 13) as amended or replaced from time to time;
+- (1) accommodation facility has the same meaning as in the Restricted Activity Directions (Victoria); - (2) additional records requirement has the meaning in clause 6(14) and 6(15) (both inclusive); - (3) Authorised Officer has the same meaning as in the PHW Act; - (4) bus company has the same meaning as in the Transport (Compliance and Miscellaneous) Act 1983; - (5) Care Facilities Directions means the Care Facilities Directions (No. 35) as amended or replaced from time to time; - (6) care facility has the same meaning as in the Care Facilities Directions; - (7) childcare or early childhood service means onsite early childhood education and care services or children's services provided under the: - (a) Education and Care Services National Law and the Education and Care Services National Regulations, including long day care services, kindergartens and/or preschool and family daycare services, but not including outside school hours care services; and - (b) Children Services Act 1996, including limited hours services, budget based funded services, occasional care services, early childhood intervention services, mobile services and (if applicable) school holiday care programs; - (8) cleaned has the meaning in clause 6(25);

-- (4) Authorised Officer has the same meaning as in the PHW Act; - (5) bus company has the same meaning as in the Transport (Compliance and Miscellaneous) Act 1983; - (6) Care Facilities Directions means the Care Facilities Directions (No. 34) as amended or replaced from time to time; - (7) care facility has the same meaning as in the Care Facilities Directions; - (8) childcare or early childhood service means onsite early childhood education and care services or children's services provided under the: - (a) Education and Care Services National Law and the Education and Care Services National Regulations, including long day care services, kindergartens and/or preschool and family daycare services, but not including outside school hours care services; and - (b) Children Services Act 1996, including limited hours services, budget based funded services, occasional care services, early childhood intervention services, mobile services and (if applicable) school holiday care programs; - (9) cleaned has the meaning in clause 6(25); - (10) cleaning requirement has the meaning in clause 6(24) to (26) (both inclusive); - (11) close contact means any person who has had face-to-face contact of any duration, or who has shared a closed space for more than one hour, with a confirmed case during the Relevant Period; - (12) commercial passenger vehicle service has the meaning given in section 4 of the Commercial Passenger Vehicle Industry Act 2017; - (13) common areas of a retail shopping centre has the same meaning as in the Retail Leases Act 2003; - (14) confirmed case means a diagnosis of SARS-CoV-2 in a worker at the Work Premises; - (15) court or tribunal means a judicial and/or administrative review body established pursuant to legislation; - (16) COVIDSafe Plan has the meaning in clause 6(2); - (17) density quotient has the meaning in clause 6(17); - (18) Department means the Department of Health; - (19) diagnosed person has the same meaning as in the Diagnosed Persons and Close Contacts Directions; - (20) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 23) as amended or replaced from time to time; - (21) diagnosed worker means a worker who is a diagnosed person; - (22) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (23) Directions currently in force means the Stay Safe Directions (Victoria), the Restricted Activity Directions (Metropolitan Melbourne), the Restricted Activity Directions (Regional Victoria), the Workplace Directions, the Workplace (Additional Industry Obligations) Directions, the Victorian Border Crossing Permit Directions, the Hospital Visitors Directions, the Care Facilities Directions and the Diagnosed Persons and Close Contacts Directions; - (24) emergency has the same meaning as in the Emergency Management Act 2013; - (25) emergency worker has the same meaning as in the Sentencing Act 1991; - (26) employee includes a person who is self-employed;
+- (9) cleaning requirement has the meaning in clause 6(24) to (26) (both inclusive); - (10) close contact means any person who has had face-to-face contact of any duration, or who has shared a closed space, with a confirmed case during the Relevant Period; - (11) commercial passenger vehicle service has the meaning given in section 4 of the Commercial Passenger Vehicle Industry Act 2017; - (12) common areas of a retail shopping centre has the same meaning as in the Retail Leases Act 2003; - (13) confirmed case means a diagnosis of SARS-CoV-2 in a worker at the Work Premises; - (14) court or tribunal means a judicial and/or administrative review body established pursuant to legislation; - (15) COVIDSafe Plan has the meaning in clause 6(2); - (16) density quotient has the meaning in clause 6(17); - (17) Department means the Department of Health; - (18) diagnosed person has the same meaning as in the Diagnosed Persons and Close Contacts Directions; - (19) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 24) as amended or replaced from time to time; - (20) diagnosed worker means a worker who is a diagnosed person; - (21) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (22) Directions currently in force means the Stay Safe Directions (Victoria), the Restricted Activity Directions (Victoria), the Workplace Directions, the Workplace (Additional Industry Obligations) Directions, the Victorian Border Crossing Permit Directions, the Hospital Visitors Directions, the Care Facilities Directions and the Diagnosed Persons and Close Contacts Directions; - (23) early stage land development site means an open air, greenfields site where civil works are being undertaken that are associated with, and preparatory to, the construction of multiple individual residential dwellings or an industrial or commercial development on that site, including but not limited to: - (a) site remediation works; and - (b) site preparation works; and - (c) construction of utilities, roads, bridges and trunk infrastructure; and - (d) stormwater or flood management works;